Escape the office dramas this lunchtime and lose yourself in another at our Lunchbox Theatre.

 How do I get tickets?

 In advance from St Bride Foundation reception or online.
-Until 11am on the day of the performance you’ll get a £1 advance booking discount.
+Until 11am on the day of the performance you’ll get an advance booking discount.

 On the door you can buy tickets at full price from 12pm at the Theatre box office.